-The best part about ClassDojo to me is the fact that I am now more intentional about seeking out and recognizing the hard work that my students are putting into their work.
+The best part about ClassDojo to me is that I am now more intentional about seeking out and recognizing the hard work of students.
 I felt before that I was only talking to the students who were being disruptive or not getting their work done.
-Now I am engaging more with all of my students while encouraging them and letting them know how proud I am of their hard work each day.
+Now I am engaging more with all of my students.
+Students are more encouraged and they know how proud I am of their hard work each day.

 A Change in Perspective

-This program is a great vehicle for a mind shift change in teachers.
+This program is a great vehicle for a mindset shift in education.
+I have been able to engage and motivate more students each day.
 ClassDojo has many features that a teacher would want on one screen with a simple click.
 My personal favorites are the quick grouping and the big idea videos to get students thinking on a deeper level.
-As I go into class each day, I now feel like I can add more value to each student because I am giving them tools, knowledge, and belief that they can succeed.
-I hope you find this tool as beneficial for you classroom as I have!
+As I go into class each day, I now feel like I can add more value to each student.
+I am giving them tools, knowledge, and the belief that they can succeed.
+I hope you find this tool as beneficial for your classroom as I have!